 How Exactly Does Self Insurance Work?

-YOu can acquire self-insurance through multiple ways.
+You will be able to acquire self-insurance through multiple ways.
 Find out which self-insurance plan is relevant to you.

 Employer or Company: If your employer is opting for self-insurance as part of your plan, they will set aside a special trust fund.
 This will help incur claims if the need arises later.
 These claims are not administered by the employer or the company but by third party administrators (TPA).